ryan-mars/stochastic/website/docs/event-storming/how/software-modeling.md

 ---
 title: Day 3 - Software Modeling
-sidebar_position: 5
+sidebar_position: 4
 ---

-# Software Modeling
+# How to do Software Modeling